 Whichever the goal, pick 1-3 and stick to them.
 If you have more than a handful of goals, your strategy may be lacking in focus.

 The second important thing is to choose several metrics.
-You cannot track all available metrics, and only some will be relevant for your goals.
+You cannot track all available metrics, and only some will be relevant to your goals.
 Here are a few metrics that we track when creating medical videos.

 The first metric to base your campaign’s success on is the number of views your videos get.
 How many physicians actually view the videos you send them?